Abhyasa: The Power of Practice

 Redefining Purpose

-Instead, consider "purpose" as a complete focus on the righteous actions required of you in your present situation.
-It is a shift in vantage from "where should I be?" to "what does this moment ask of me?"
+Instead, consider "purpose" as a complete focus on the actions your present situation requires to train your mind.
+It is a shift in perspective from "Where should I be?" to "What does this moment ask of me?"
 Millions of choices have led you to where you are now.
-Purpose is not about changing yourself into someone else; it is about realizing who you are through mindful action in your current reality.
+Purpose is not about changing into someone else; it is about realizing who you are through mindful action in your current reality.

 The ignorant and the wise may perform the same actions, but their motivations differ.
 Krishna explains:

-"The way ignorant people, attached to outcomes, perform their duties with passion, the learned must do the same for the greater good, but without any attachment."
+"The way ignorant people, attached to outcomes, perform their duties with passion, the learned must do the same for the greater good (evolution), but without any attachment."

 Knowing Yourself Through Action